MANU DIBANGO: ‘Makossa Music’ (Creole CRLP 503)

 There was no Disco Top 20 this week, since the space was taken up by various year-end charts.
-A year-end disco chart wasn’t among them, so I’ve decided to create a list of the top 20 songs in the four months of charts I’ve posted so far.
+A year-end disco chart wasn’t among them, so here is a self-created list of the top 20 songs in the four months of charts that have been posted so far.

 01 KC & The Sunshine Band – That’s The Way (I Like It) – Jay Boy

 02 Roxy Music – Love Is The Drug – Island

 03 Drifters – There Goes My First Love – Bell

 04 People’s Choice – Do It Anyway You Wanna – Philadelphia Int’l